-5.2.9 Mobility Impaired Wheelchair
+5.2.9.1 Mobility Impaired - Non-Wheelchair

-Persons using wheelchairs should Stay in Place, or move to an area of refuge with their assistant when the alarm sounds.
+Persons using mobility aids and/or wheelchairs should move to a safe area with their assistant when the alarm sounds, or Stay in Place and notify emergency personnel.
 The evacuation assistant should move to an area of safety outside the building and tell University Security the location of the person with a disability.
-If the person with a disability is alone, he/she should phone University Security or 911 with their present location and the area of refuge they are headed or located at.
-If the stair landing is chosen as the area of refuge, please note that many campus buildings have relatively small stair landings, and wheelchair users are advised to wait until the heavy traffic has passed before entering the stairway.
+If the person with a disability is alone, he/she should phone University Security or 911 with their present location and the safe area they are headed or located at.
+If the stair landing is chosen as the safe area, please note that many campus buildings have relatively small stair landings.
+Wheelchair users are advised to wait until the heavy traffic has passed before entering the stairway.